ayumilky/ayumilky/README.md

 - 🌱 I’m currently learning **TypeScript, React**

-- 👨‍💻 All of my projects are available at [ayumilky.github.io/my-website/](ayumilky.github.io/my-website/)
+- 👨‍💻 All of my projects are available at [My portfolio](https://ayumilky.github.io/my-website/)

 - 📫 How to reach me **arielli.24024@gmail.com**